rlopez133/virt-aap-day2-workspace/solutions/README.md

 # Day 2 Operations with OpenShift Virtualization and Ansible Automation Platform- Solution Collection

-Welcome to the solution collection for the **Day 2 Operations on OpenShift Virtualization** lab.
+Welcome to the solution collection for the **Day 2 Operations with OpenShift Virtualization and Ansible Automation Platform** lab.
 This repository contains all the necessary resources, playbooks, and configurations to implement and automate the tasks demonstrated in the lab using the Ansible Automation Platform (AAP).

 ## About the Lab